awei0116/HNU-LFS8/README.md

 ### Training

-We will fully disclose the training process and code after the article confirms acceptance
+We will fully release the training process and code after acceptance.

 ### Evaluation